RakhithJK/BishopFox-sliver-wiki/Aliases-&-Extensions.md

 Another trick is to provide a single empty string argument, after which all arguments will be parsed as positional e.g., `seatbelt '' -group=system`

+__⚠️ IMPORTANT:__ Arguments passed to .NET assemblies and non-reflective PE extensions are limited to 256 characters.
+This is due to a limitation in the Donut loader Sliver is using.
+A workaround for .NET assemblies is to execute them in-process, using the `--in-process` flag, or a custom BOF extension like `inline-execute-assembly`.
+There is currently no workaround for non-reflective PE extension.

 ## What's the difference between an alias and an extension?

 From an end-user perspective there's not much of a difference between the two, except that extensions' arguments will show up in `--help` and may be required.